 So what are the best AI and ML tools for developers?
 Let’s take a look at the top five.

 1. Amazon Web Services

-According to Amazon AWS offers the broadest and deepest set of tools for your business to create impactful machine learning solutions faster.
+According to Amazon, AWS offers the broadest and most profound tools for your business to create impactful machine learning solutions faster.